Paloma

 Serves 1 · Takes 3 minutes

-Garnish with a couple of lime wedges and serve
+Garnish with a slice of grapefruit or a lime wedge, and enjoy your refreshing Paloma!

 ~ If this mixture tastes too salty add sugar syrup to balance the flavour. ~